CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

     </iframe>
 </div>

 #### Final touches

-Since this visualization represents the journey of three different birds, we can assign  a unique color to  each one  using their names to define `buckets` inside of a `ramp`.decrease the `width` of the points to `4` and finally, remove the `strokeWidth` by setting it to `0`.
+Since this visualization represents the journey of three different birds, we can assign a unique color to  each one  using their names to define `buckets` inside of a `ramp`.
+We will decrease the `width` of the points to `4` and finally, remove the `strokeWidth` by setting it to `0`.

 *Note:*
 For a more in-depth discussion of ramps and other styling properties, check out our [Data Driven Visualizations Guide](/developers/carto-vl/guides/0x-data-driven-visualizations.md).

 ```js
 const viz = new carto.Viz(`